DAGpro/yii3-demo-ddd-hexagonal/README.md

 4. Go to index page.
 Cycle ORM will create tables, indexes and relations automatically in the configured DB.
    If you want to disable this behavior then comment out line with `Generator\SyncTables::class` in the `config/packges/yiisoft/yii-cycle/params.php`.
    In this case you should create migrations to sync changes of entities with DB.
+5. Run `./yii fixture/addAccess` to create demo access rights
-5. Run `./yii fixture/add 20` to create some random data.
+6. Run `./yii fixture/add 20` to create some random data.
+7. Run `./yii assign/assignRole <userId> admin` add admin rights to the user to access the backend

 ## Console